kirixresearch/strata/README.md

 6) In the sln folder, open the build.sln file with Visual Studio and build it.
    -or-
    Build it with msbuild.

+# Special Thanks

+A special thanks to all who have contributed to making Kirix Strata what it is.
+A big thanks to the makers of Deleaker (https://deleaker.com), a neat tool that helps us find leaks.